Biolater/biolater/README.md

 <!-- Replace the path with your banner image -->
 <img src="banner_github.png" alt="GitHub Banner" width="100%" />

-# Hello World! 👋 I'm Murat, a Full-Stack Developer from Baku
+# Hello World! 👋 I'm Murad, a Full-Stack Developer from Baku

 🔭 Currently working on Student Budget Buddy, a finance tracking app for students
 💼 Self-taught developer with a passion for web and cloud technologies